flufftronix/yerp/README.md

 ![YERP Widget](documentation/images/yerp-widget.png)

 The files in this repo are the contents of the config folder from the Home Assistant installation YERP! is being built on.
-The focus so far has been building out a usable and reliable setup, before bundling everything down into an integration.
+The focus so far has been building out a usable and reliable setup, before bundling everything down (read: before learning how to bundle everything down!) into integrations, widgets and blueprints.

 ## Hardware tested & used so far